Getting to Know Your Neighborhood: Central Square

 4 Pleasant St.

-A haven for sci-fi fans and gamers alike, Pandemonium has been a Cambridge landmark for over 30 years.
-The first floor has a broad collection of new and used science fiction, fantasy, and horror books, and the basement is dedicated to the gaming section.
-The store hosts numerous events, like war games and hobby nights and Magic: The Gathering and Yu-Gi-Oh! weekly tournaments, and is always seeking imaginative ways to connect and play with the community.
+A haven for sci-fi fans and gamers alike, Pandemonium has been a Cambridge landmark for more than 30 years.
+The first floor has a broad collection of new and used science-fiction, fantasy, and horror books, and the basement is dedicated to a gaming section.
+The store hosts numerous events, like war games and hobby nights, Magic: The Gathering and Yu-Gi-Oh! events, and Dungeons & Dragons sessions.
+Pandemonium is always seeking imaginative ways to connect and play with the community.

 Cambridge Women’s Center